din14970/ALPHABETA-TEM-tilting-suite/README.md

  c) Call the calcOrient function on the crystal object, check in the code for the arguments to be provided.
  From thereon out your crystal is correctly anchored to the stage.

- Note that it is important that the detectors are accurately callibrated for this to work.
+ Note that it is important that the detectors are accurately calibrated for this to work.
 Look at the jupyter notebook for more details

  The crystal is the workhorse class.
 With it you can calculate what alpha and beta you need to tilt to another zone